Your students can view their AP scores and order additional score reports for colleges, universities, and scholarship programs online at apscore.org.

 Dates and Availability

 Scores become available in July.
-Some scores take longer to process due to late testing or other special circumstances (e.g., late arrival of testing materials or extra time needed to match records).
+Some scores take longer to process due to later testing or other circumstances (e.g., late arrival of testing materials or extra time needed to match records).
 If students don’t receive them by Sept.
 1, have them contact AP Services.

-- Inform students that they must have a College Board account in order to access their AP scores online at apscore.org.
+- Inform students that they must use their College Board account in order to access their AP scores online at apscore.org.

 Students Without Internet Access

-If students do not have ready access to the internet at home, we suggest that they work with their school or public library to create their College Board account and update their AP profile.
+If students do not have ready access to the internet at home, we suggest that they work with their school or public library to check their scores.